gruntwork-io/docs/docs/intro/overview/what-we-provide.md

 ## Gruntwork Compliance

 An optional _catalog extension_ that contains building blocks that correctly implement CIS compliance standards.
-For aspects of the CIS AWS Foundations Benchmark where those requirements cannot be met by modules, but require human intervention, we provide instructions on manual steps the customer must take to meet the requirements.
+For aspects of the CIS AWS Foundations Benchmark where those requirements cannot be met by modules, but require human intervention, we provide instructions on manual steps you must take to meet the requirements.

 :::note